noseglid/atom-build/README.md

 If `sh` is true, it will use a shell (e.g. `/bin/sh -c`) on unix/linux, and command (`cmd /S /C`) on windows.

-Using a JavaScript (JS) file gives you the additional benefit of being able to specify `preBuild` and `postBuild`.
+Using a JavaScript (JS) file gives you the additional benefit of being able to specify `preBuild` and `postBuild` and being able to run arbitrary match functions instead of regex-matching.
+The javascript function needs to return an array of matches.
+The fields of the matches must be the same as those that the regex can set.

 Keep in mind that the JavaScript file must `export` the configuration

 ```javascript
 module.exports = {